mud (noun, verb) /mʌd/ LISTEN

 here’s mud in your eye: a humorous drinking toast.
 Example: “We raised our glasses and said, ‘Here’s mud in your eye.'”

 drag through the mud: to sully or ruin someone or their reputation.
-Example: “The press have dragged that celebrity’s name through the mud and now he can’t get work anywhere.”
+Example: “The press has dragged that celebrity’s name through the mud and now he can’t get work anywhere.”

 mud-slinging: the act of slinging or throwing mud at someone.
 It’s normally used figuratively to mean ‘making accusations.’
 Example: “There’s a lot of mud-slinging in political ads.”